iagomoliv/ee-convert/README.md

 ### Prepare images

-Copy the images you want to convert into the `input_images` folder.
+Copy the images you want to convert into the `input` folder.

 ## Usage